AutomatedProcessImprovement/prosimos-docker/user_manual.md

 1. *Case Creation* describes when (arrival time calendar) and how (arrival time distribution) new process cases can be started.

     Inter arrival time is defined by the probability distribution function.
 Right now, available functions include: fix, norm, expon, exponnorm, gamma, triang, uniform, lognorm.
 Once you select one of them, the number of filled-in parameters will change.
 We are using statistical functions from the SciPy's subpackage `scipy.stats`.
 In case user needs to get the meaning of the parameters, one should consult [official documentation](https://docs.scipy.org/doc/scipy/reference/stats.html#module-scipy.stats).
+Examples based on multiple functions:

+    - *norm*
+        - Loc: the mean
+        - Scale: the standard deviation
+        - Min: the lower bound
+        - Max: the upper bound

+    - *gamma*
+        - Param 1: shape parameter (`a`)
+            - if `a = 1`, it becomes exponential distribution
+        - Loc: location parameter, shift by the x-axis
+        - Scale: scale parameter (`θ`).
+        - Min: the lower bound
+        - Max: the upper bound

+    - *triang*
+        - Param 1: shape parameter (`c`)
+            - `0 ≤ c ≥ 1`
+        - Loc: shifts the start to `loc`
+        - Scale: changes the width from 1 to `scale`
+        - Min: the lower bound
+        - Max: the upper bound

+    > `Min` and `Max` boundaries are not part of `scipy.stats` functions and were introduced additionally.
+They allow users to discard all values generated outside of the defined range.

 2. *Resource Calendars* lists the time intervals in which a resource is available to perform a task on a weekly calendar basis.